A Guide to the Change Management IT Process

 Stage 5: Post-Implementation Review

 The final stage is the Post-Implementation Review (PIR).
-Just because the change is live doesn't mean we're done.
-The PIR is a look back to figure out if the change was truly a success and to capture lessons for next time.
+Even after the change is deployed, the process is not complete.
+The PIR is a retrospective analysis designed to confirm that the change met its objectives and to document lessons that can improve future performance.

 Understanding Key Roles and Responsibilities